WebAssembly/spec/spectec/test-prose/TEST.md

   - Or:
     - heaptype_u0 is (_IDX typeidx).
     - heaptype_u1 is heaptype.
-    - the defined type C.TYPES[typeidx] is defined in the context.
+    - the defined type C.TYPES[typeidx] exists.
     - C.TYPES[typeidx] matches the heap type heaptype.
   - Or:
     - heaptype_u0 is heaptype.
     - heaptype_u1 is (_IDX typeidx).
-    - C.TYPES[typeidx] is defined in the context.
+    - C.TYPES[typeidx] exists.
     - heaptype matches C.TYPES[typeidx].
   - Or:
     - heaptype_u0 is (REC i).
     - heaptype_u1 is typeuse*[j].
     - |typeuse*| is greater than j.
-    - the sub type C.RECS[i] is defined in the context.
+    - the sub type C.RECS[i] exists.
     - C.RECS[i] is (SUB fin typeuse* ct).
   - Or:
     - heaptype_u0 is NONE.